GunnarFarneback/LocalPackageServer.jl/README.md

 ```
 where `UUID` is the UUID of your local registry.

-When https://github.com/JuliaLang/Pkg.jl/pull/1804 has been merged and
-included in Julia (hopefully for Julia 1.5), you don't need to specify
+For Julia 1.5 you won't need to specify the UUID;
-the UUID,
 ```
 using Pkg
 pkg"registry add"